|Deep brain stimulation, image via Wikimedia.|

 Much as DBS has improved his quality of life, Mark is far from cured.
 DBS cannot address the muscle stiffness, balance problems, and neurological pain he experiences daily.
 And the instrument requires constant attention.
 Mark’s days consist of frequent monitoring of his device; his weeks, of periodic adjustments of the voltage; his months, of consultation with his medical minders in Baltimore, where he travels every five months or so for “tweaking.”
 His latest technician there told him, “You are your own experiment.”

 Based on direct experience, then, I would advise that heady promises regarding biotechnology should be viewed with a high degree of skepticism.
 DBS, for example, may eventually get better at addressing Parkinson’s symptoms, but cannot reverse the neuronal damage that lies at the base of the disease.
-Many other biotechnological interventions also carry with them an almost guaranteed set of deficits, inadequacies, inconveniences, and risks that are conveniently ignored in the valedictory narratives woven around them.

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.